 Clinical suspicion is high in patients with known diverticulosis.
 However, because other disorders (eg, appendicitis, colon or ovarian cancer) may cause similar symptoms, testing is required.
 Abdominal CT with oral and IV contrast is preferred, although findings in about 10% of patients cannot be distinguished from colon cancer.
 Colonoscopy, after resolution of the acute infection, is necessary for definitive diagnosis.

 A patient who is not very ill is treated at home with rest, a liquid diet, and oral antibiotics (eg, ciprofloxacin 500 mg bid amoxicillin/clavulanate 500 mg tid plus metronidazole 500 mg qid).
 Symptoms usually subside rapidly.
-The patient gradually advances to a soft low-fiber diet and a daily psyllium seed preparation.
-Some preliminary data suggest that patients may recover from acute uncomplicated diverticulitis without antibiotic therapy.
-The colon should be evaluated after 2 to 4 wk with a colonoscopy or barium enema.
+Some recent data suggest some patients may recover from mild, acute, uncomplicated diverticulitis without antibiotic therapy.
+The patient gradually advances to a soft low-fiber diet for 4 to 6 wk.
+The colon should be evaluated after 6 to 8 wk with a colonoscopy or barium enema.
 After 1 mo, a high-fiber diet is resumed.

 Patients with more severe symptoms (eg, pain, fever, marked leukocytosis) should be hospitalized, as should patients taking prednisone (who are at higher risk of perforation and general peritonitis).
 Treatment is bed rest, npo, IV fluids, and IV antibiotics (eg, ceftazidime 1 g IV q 8 h plus metronidazole 500 mg IV q 6 to 8 h).

 Surgery is required immediately for patients with free perforation or general peritonitis and for patients with severe symptoms that do not respond to nonsurgical treatment within 48 h.
 Increasing pain, tenderness, and fever are other signs that surgery is needed.
-Surgery should also be considered in patients with any of the following: ≥ 2 previous attacks of mild diverticulitis (or one attack in a patient < 50); a persistent tender mass; clinical, endoscopic, or x‑ray signs suggestive of cancer; and dysuria associated with diverticulitis in men (or in women who have had a hysterectomy), because this symptom may presage perforation into the bladder.
+Surgery should also be considered in patients with any of the following: ≥ 3 previous attacks of mild diverticulitis (or one attack in a patient < 50); a persistent tender mass; clinical, endoscopic, or x-ray signs suggestive of cancer; and dysuria or pneumaturia associated with diverticulitis in men (or in women who have had a hysterectomy) because this symptom may presage fistula formation or perforation into the bladder.

 The involved section of the colon is resected.
 The ends can be reanastomosed immediately in healthy patients without perforation, abscess, or significant inflammation.
-Other patients have a temporary colostomy with anastomosis carried out in a subsequent operation after inflammation resolves and the patient's general condition improves.
+Other patients have a temporary colostomy with anastomosis carried out in a subsequent operation after inflammation resolves and their general condition improves.